cloudjubei/thefactory-db/docs/TESTING_E2E.md

 # E2E Tests with a Real Postgres DB

-These end-to-end tests exercise the full stack against a real PostgreSQL database with the pgvector extension.
+The end-to-end tests exercise the full stack against a real PostgreSQL database with the pgvector extension.
 They are opt-in to avoid heavy CI costs.

 ## Quick Start (Docker Compose)